 Korean Lettuce Wraps:

-- 1 Tbsp Cooking Oil (I like avocado or grapeseed oil; vegetable or canola oil would also work)
+- 1 tablespoon Cooking Oil (I like avocado or grapeseed oil; vegetable or canola oil would also work)

 - 16 leaves Boston, Bibb, or Butter Lettuce Leaves (see note)